lexrus/LTFinderButtons/README.md

 - [x] CotEditor

 ## Usage
-Download the buttons and put them in a proper place.
+Download or `git clone` the buttons in a proper place.
 Hold on command button and drag each one into your Finder toolbar.

 ## Contribute a button
 0. Fork this repo.